 What if a free VPN shows ads or sells my data?

 That’s a legitimate concern.
 Look for transparent privacy policies and reviews from credible sources.
 Avoid services with invasive ad practices or unclear data handling.
-Ubiquiti edgerouter x vpn client setup guide for OpenVPN, IPsec, and WireGuard on EdgeOS
+Cyberghost vpn extension edge for Microsoft Edge: a comprehensive guide to privacy, speed, setup, and comparison 2026

 How do I set up a free VPN on Windows or macOS?